 Clinical Pastoral Education

-Clinical Pastoral Education at UT Southwestern Medical Center is fully accredited by the Association for Clinical Pastoral Education (ACPE Inc.) since November 2014.
+Clinical Pastoral Education at UT Southwestern Medical Center is fully accredited by the is fully accredited by the ACPE: The Standard for Spiritual Care & Education.
 ACPE is a multicultural, multifaith organization devoted to providing education and improving the quality of ministry and pastoral care offered by spiritual caregivers of all faiths through the clinical educational methods of CPE.

 Each single unit of CPE consists of 100 educational hours in a combination of group and individual supervision and 300 clinical hours of hospital ministry.